assofiejakobsson/Tic-tac-toe-game/README.md

 Tic tac toe game is a classic three in a row game that is also usually played with pen and paper.
 You can read more about it in [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe) In this game you play against the computer whoever gets three in a row wins.
+The target audience for this game is both children and adults who want to have fun and practice their tic tac toe skills.

-[Here](https://tic-tac-toe-game-python.herokuapp.com/?fbclid=IwAR3vCA1AoyU9nDad_jioKuAjqZCTV-8yYd-x1KAHFBb_rFpIQXLTJNcUSK0) is the live link to my python game, which runs in the Code Institute mock terminal on Heroku.
+[Here](https://tic-tac-toe-game-python.herokuapp.com/?fbclid=IwAR3vCA1AoyU9nDad_jioKuAjqZCTV-8yYd-x1KAHFBb_rFpIQXLTJNcUSK0) is the live link to this python game, which runs in the Code Institute mock terminal on Heroku.

 ![The responsive appearance of the game](assets/screenshot-amiresponsive.jpg)